ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 The +3 will take a quick look at the disk (the read/write indicator lamp will come on briefly), and will display a list of the disk's contents on the screen.
 The list is sorted into alphanumerical order and each file is followed by an indication of its size to the nearest number of kilobytes (rounded up).
 At the end of the list, the amount of free space on the disk is also displayed.

 `CAT` (on its own) is the simplest form of the command.
-If you wanted to list all the files on a different drive (e.g. drive M:), you would use...
+If you wanted to list all the files on a different drive (eg. drive M:), you would use...

     CAT "m:"